ahmednour/evaluate-news-nlp-udacity/README.md

-# evaluate-news-nlp-udacity
-Evaluate a news article with Natural Language Processing
+# Evaluate a news article with Natural Language Processing